Tag 2 Find is a free program for Microsoft Windows that helps you organize files on Windows devices through a tagging system.

 Any file located on the computer system can be tagged by the user.
 No user would want to tag all files as this would mean to tag hundreds of thousands of files which could take a lifetime.
 The software program can assist the user by automatically suggesting tags based on file names, directory names, file extensions and even metadata for multimedia files.

 It is furthermore possible to include and exclude drives from the program completely.
-The software program will display a wizard after installation that is walking the user through the first initial configuration.
-The user can pick drives, directories and files that he wants to tag right away.
-Tag 2 Find can also be integrated in Windows Explorer to add tags right away for selected files.
+The software program displays a wizard after installation that walks you through the first initial configuration.
+You can select drives, directories and files that you want to tag right away.
+Tag 2 Find can also be integrated in Windows Explorer to add tags right there for selected files.

 It would be impracticable if the application window would have to be opened to search the files and tags.
-The application is therefor offering a floating transparent search window that can be moved around on the computer desktop.
-Entering tags into that search form will open another transparent connected window that is displaying the results which include hits, partial hits and related tags.
-A click on a resulting tag will show all the file names that have been tagged with the word or phrase.
+The application therefore ships with a floating transparent search window that can be moved around on the computer desktop.
+Entering tags in that search form will open another transparent connected window that displays the results.
+Results include hits, partial hits and related tags.
+A click on a resulting tag highlights all files that have been tagged with the word or phrase.